lxsmnsyc/solid-mason/packages/solid-mason/README.md

 </Mason>
 ```

-## Masonry order
+## Notes

-Masonry's layout order is based on the shortest column when a new element is being calculated width.
+- Masonry's layout order is based on the shortest column when a new element is being calculated width.
+- Each children must have a pre-calculated height.
+Width is already provided by the masonry, but height is crucial for resolving columnar layouts.

 ## License